sergeycodes/game-of-life/README.md

 * Add a button that shows common cell structures like spaceships and shooters
 * explore different grid configurations, where if a cell reaches a border it travels to opposite side of grid
+* create a speed slider that changes the speed of the generation